timurb/bash-sqlite-test/README.md

 #### do_processing

-Watches the passed file and calculates median response size from it.
+Watches the file passed as a param and calculates median response size from it.

 Example:
 ```